sidharth178/data-science-blog-post/README.md

 This is the link of the blog post i have written in medium https://medium.com/@sidharth.ku178/seattle-airbnb-listings-analysis-29e72a2d11ad

+### Used Libraries in this project

+1. Sklearn
+2. Numpy
+3. matplotlib.pyplot
+4. Pandas
+5. Collections
+6. Seaborn

 ### Project Motivation

 This project is the first project of data scientists nanodegree program which is offered by udacity.